Asa Hutchinson: Business career

+Political activities

 Hutchinson agreed to serve on The Constitution Project's Guantanamo Task Force in December 2010.
 He told the Associated Press he agreed to join the task force because he believed it was "something important for our national security and our war on terrorism."

-In the wake of the shooting at Sandy Hook Elementary School, the National Rifle Association (NRA) assembled a task force of experts in homeland security, law enforcement training, and school safety to review school security standards in select areas of the country.
-The task force's stated goal was to produce a comprehensive plan to address the safety of children in schools and to prevent such shootings in the future.
-Hutchinson led the task force.
+In the wake of the shooting at Sandy Hook Elementary School, the National Rifle Association of America (NRA) assembled a group with backgrounds in homeland security, law enforcement training, and school safety to review school security standards in select areas of the country.
+Led by Hutchinson, the group's stated goal was to produce a comprehensive plan to address the safety of children in schools and to prevent such shootings in the future.
 On April 2, 2013, he presented the National School Shield plan during a news conference at the National Press Club.

-In May 2022, Hutchinson said he would consider running for president in 2024 even if Donald Trump ran again and that Trump's candidacy would not be a factor in his decision.
-He added, "I think he did a lot of good things for our country, but we need to go a different direction."

 Governor of Arkansas

 2006 election

 Shortly after returning to Arkansas, Hutchinson announced his candidacy for governor in 2006.
 Initially, he was to face three-term Lieutenant Governor Winthrop Paul Rockefeller, who was favored in most pre-election polls, in the Republican primary.
 But Rockefeller's withdrawal and death from a blood disorder in early 2006 led to Hutchinson winning the primary.
 In the general election, he lost to the Democratic nominee, then-Arkansas Attorney General Mike Beebe.